Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

 ### Step 1.
 Create a New Platform in the Bare-metal Domain

-1. Open the Vitis software platform 2021.2 in the same workspace directory as the previous step.
+1. Open the Vitis IDE with the same workspace directory as the previous step.
 Click ***File → New →  Platform Project***.

 2. Set the Platform Project Name to ***AIE_A-to-Z_pfm_vck190*** and click ***Next***.